matiasnaess/Steam-API-PHP-Example/README.md

 ![Image of Demo](https://i.imgur.com/hnCtXnf.png)

-The steamapi.php file collects the following from the API into an array:
+The steamapi.php file collects the following from the API:

     [steamid] => 76561198011775992
     [username] => Mattimat